The ‘Robert E. Lee’ tree is in Kings Canyon National Park – and there are no plans to rename it

-KINGS CANYON, California (KGPE) – The death of George Floyd is triggering the tearing down of statues of historic, and in some cases controversial, figures from plinths all over the United States.
+KINGS CANYON, California (KSEE) – The death of George Floyd is triggering the tearing down of statues of historic, and in some cases controversial, figures from plinths all over the United States.

 The push to remove imagery could move into the mountains above the Central Valley.